Sam Chedgzoy

-Sam Chedgzoy (27 January 1889 – 7 January 1967) was an English footballer who changed the laws of the game.
-He played professionally for Everton, the New Bedford Whalers and Montreal Carsteel.
+Samuel Chedgzoy (27 January 1889 – 7 January 1967) was an English footballer who changed the laws of the game.
+He played professionally for Everton, the New Bedford Whalers and Montréal Carsteel FC.
 He also earned eight caps with the England national team.

 Biography

 Club career

-Born 27 January 1889 in Ellesmere Port, England, Chedgzoy began his professional career with Everton F.C. in 1910, joining the club from amateur side Burnell's Ironworks.
+Born 27 January 1889 in Ellesmere Port, England, Chedgzoy began his professional career with Everton in 1910, joining the club from amateur side Burnell's Ironworks.
 He spent sixteen seasons with the Blues, predominantly was a right wing forward.
-Everton were runners up in the then top division, Division 1, in the 1911–12 season; and won the championship 1914–15.
+Everton were runners up in the First Division in the 1911–12 season and won the championship 1914–15.
 In total, Chedgzoy made 300 appearances (279 in the league) for Everton.
-He scored thirty-six goals, with thirty-three coming in league games.
+He scored 36 goals, with 33 coming in league games.
 Chedgzoy also guested for West Ham United during World War One, making 28 appearances and scoring 14 goals.

 American Soccer League

 In 1926, Chedgzoy emigrated to the United States where he signed with New Bedford Whalers of the American Soccer League.